xy-241/CS-Notes/content/AWS/Compute/ECS/ECS Exec.md

 ## Enable ECS Exec
 ---
 ### For Existing ECS Cluster

+>[!caution]
->[!caution] Only new ECS Task under the ECS Service will have the ECS Exec enabled
+> Only new ECS Task under the ECS Service will have the ECS Exec enabled!

 ```bash "<CLUSTER_NAME>" "<SERVICE_NAME>"